Maximal parahoric arithmetic transfers, resolutions and modularity

-The strategy is local-global: we globalize the data and produce a pair of automophic forms both on geometric side (using modularity) and analytic side.
-Their Fourier coefficients away from $\Delta$ with ``boundary valuations'' at bad places (including the distinguished finite place $v_0$) can be matched.
-See Theorem \ref{proof of TC assuming boundary cases} and assumptions in the double induction Lemma \ref{the double induction lemma}.
-By double induction, we obtain global identities for all Fourier coefficients.
-We deduce local identities at $v_0$ and finally the desired local equalities by subtracting local terms in the modification.
+The strategy is local-global via a double induction: \begin{itemize} \item We globalize the data and produce a pair of automophic forms (using modularity) on both geometric side and analytic side. \item Non-singular Fourier coefficients of geometric and analytic side (away from $\Delta$) with ``boundary valuations'' at the distinguished finite place $v_0$ can be matched by Theorem \ref{proof of TC assuming boundary cases} and previous local reductions and inductions. \item By double induction Lemma \ref{the double induction lemma}, we obtain global identities for all Fourier coefficients. \item We deduce local identities at $v_0$ and finally the desired local equalities by subtracting local terms in the modification. \end{itemize}